 Key Takeaways:

-- In SSB, the carrier is suppressed to save power and bandwidth.
+• In SSB transmission, the carrier is suppressed to conserve power and bandwidth.

-- Only one sideband is transmitted, carrying the information.
+• Only one sideband is transmitted, which carries the information.

 11 / 11